BitcoinDesign/Guide/guide/private-key-management/backups.md

 - Catastrophic events - your backup location got destroyed
 - Inheritance loss - next-of-kin were unable to access your wallet

+{% include tip/tip.html %}

+Lightning wallets also need to back up the full channel state history to be restored properly.
+See [Backing up a wallet](/guide/onboarding/backing-up-a-wallet/) in the Onboarding chapter to learn more.
+The guide on this page is only suitable for base layer wallets.

+{% include tip/close.html %}

 ## Backup levels, basic to advanced